 Tolerate: Deer, Drought, Erosion, Dry Soil, Shallow-Rocky Soil, Black Walnut, Air Pollution

 Easily grown in average, dry to medium moisture, well-drained soil in full sun.
 Tolerates a wide range of soil conditions.
 Tolerates clay soils.
 Performs well in poor soils.
 Good drought resistance once established.
 Tolerates high heat and humidity.
 Cut to the ground in late winter to early spring.

 Schizachyrium scoparium, commonly called little bluestem, is native to prairies, fields, clearings, hills, limestone glades, roadsides, waste areas and open woods from Alberta to Quebec south to Arizona and Florida.
-It was one of the dominant grasses of the vast tallgrass prairie region which once covered rich and fertile soils of the tallgrass prairie.
-It is a Missouri native, warm season, ornamental grass which typically grows 2-4' tall (less frequently to 5’) tall, and features upright clumps of slender, flat, linear green leaves (to 1/4“ wide), with each leaf having a tinge of blue at the base.
-Purplish-bronze flowers appear in 3" long racemes on branched stems rising above the foliage in August.
-Resulting clusters of fluffy, silvery-white seed heads are attractive and may persist into winter.
-Most outstanding feature of this grass may be the bronze-orange fall foliage color.
+It was one of the dominant grasses of the vast tallgrass prairie region which once covered rich and fertile soils in many parts of central North America.
+It typically matures to 2-4’ (less frequently to 5’) tall, and features upright clumps of slender, flat, linear green leaves (to 1/4“ wide), with each leaf having a tinge of blue at the base.
+Purplish-bronze flowers appear in 3” long racemes on branched stems rising above the foliage in August.
+Flowers are followed by clusters of fluffy, silvery-white seed heads which are attractive and often persist into winter.
+Many consider the most outstanding ornamental feature of this grass to be its bronze-orange fall foliage color.

 No serious insect or disease problems.

-Borders, cottage gardens, wild gardens, native plant gardens or prairie-like settings.
+Ornamental grass for borders, cottage gardens, wild gardens, wood margins, meadows or prairie-like settings.
 Group or mass.
 A good low-maintenance selection for sun-baked areas.